-Nigeria's Super Eagles might get a silver lining in the World Cup qualifiers as Rwanda face a cloud of uncertainty with the future of their German coach, Frank Spittler, unresolved.
+Nigeria's Super Eagles may have received something of a lifeline in the World Cup qualifiers as Rwanda have opted against signing a new contract with German coach, Frank Spittler.

-With his contract having expired on 31 December, 2024, Rwanda's football authorities have yet to offer an extension, leaving the possibility open that Spittler might not be in charge when Nigeria visit Kigali for the next round of 2026 World Cup qualifiers in March.
+With his previous contract having expired on 31 December, 2024, it was unclear whether Rwanda's football authorities would offer an extension.
+They have now decided against that, which means Spittler will not be in charge when Nigeria visit Kigali for the next round of 2026 World Cup qualifiers in March.

 This development could present an opportunity for the Super Eagles, who are in dire need of a turnaround in their qualification campaign.